mattetti/mattetti.github.io/source/_posts/2013-06-26-practical-guide-to-graphite-monitoring.markdown

 hard, especially when the problems aren't obvious.
 Tools like [NewRelic](http://newrelic.com/) will often get you a good overview of how your system behave but they also lack the granularity you might need.
-For instance NewRelic aggregates and averages the data client side before sending it to their server.
-While this is fine in a lot of cases, if you care about outliers and more detailed metrics, you probably need to run your own solution such as statsd + graphite.
+For instance NewRelic aggregates and averageses the data client side before sending it to their servers.
+While this is fine in a lot of cases, if you care about more than averages and want more detailed metrics, you probably need to run your own solution such as statsd + graphite.
+It does however requires you to get your hands dirty.

+Let's take a look.
-It does however require you get your hands dirty.
-For most of my web APIs I use [wd_sinatra](https://github.com/mattetti/wd-sinatra) which has a `pre_dispatch_hook` method.
+For most of my web APIs I use [wd_sinatra](https://github.com/mattetti/wd-sinatra) which has a `pre_dispatch_hook` method (this method is being executed before a request is being dispatched).
+I use this hook to set the "Stats context" in the current thread.
+I also have a function that extract the client name based on some headers.
+Don't worry if you don't use WD, I'll show how to do the same thing in a Rack middleware.

 ``` ruby
 def pre_dispatch_hook